salesforce/eslint-plugin-lwc/docs/rules/no-async-operation.md

 # Restrict usage of async operations (no-async-operation)

 In most of the cases, asynchronous operations are not necessary.
-The usage of asynchronous operations are often misused and exhibit most of the time a misunderstanding of the component life-cycle.
-On top of this async operations makes it harder to track page performance.
+They're often misused and demonstrate a misunderstanding of the component life-cycle.
+They also make it harder to track page performance.

 ## Rule details